-The ADS1251 includes a simple serial interface which can be connected to microcontrollers and digital signal processors in a variety of ways.
-Communications with the ADS1251 can commence on the first detection of the DOUT/DRDY pulse after power up.
+The ADS1252 includes a simple serial interface which can be connected to microcontrollers and digital signal processors in a variety of ways.
+Communications with the ADS1252 can commence on the first detection of the DOUT/DRDY pulse after power up, although data is valid until the sixth conversion.

-It is important to note that the data from the ADS1251 is a 24-bit result transmitted MSB-first in Offset Binary Two's Complement format, as shown in Table III.
+It is important to note that the data from the ADS1252 is a 24-bit result transmitted MSB-first in Offset Binary Two's Complement format, as shown in Table III.

-The data must be clocked out before the ADS1251 enters $\overrightarrow{\text{DRDY}}$ mode to ensure reception of valid data, as described in the DOUT/ $\overrightarrow{\text{DRDY}}$ section of this data sheet.
+The data must be clocked out before the ADS1252 enters \overline{DRDY} mode to ensure reception of valid data, as described in the DOUT/ \overline{DRDY} section of this data sheet.